fox-it/dissect-docs/docs/source/contributing/developing.rst

 """""""""""""""""""""""""""""

 We require all contributors to accept our Contributor License Ageement (CLA) before including contributions into our code base.
-The process of signing is very simple and is only required once:
+The process of accepting the agreement is very simple and is only required once:

 1. Submit your pull request
 2. If this is your first submission, a comment on your pull request will be posted by our DissectBot with the CLA text
 3. When you agree with the terms and conditions you reply with a GitHub comment as shown in the CLA text.

-Once the signing has been completed, the pull request will be processed.
+Once you have accepted the CLA, the pull request will be processed.

 Any future pull requests from the same account will be processed immediately.